Gunshin/HaxeScript/README.md

 Unity - Must have Unity installed and have set environment path to the correct bin folder (mine is: 'C:\Program Files (x86)\Unity\Editor\Data\Mono\bin')

+CS - Must have .net 4.0 as System.Func requires it